codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 ### Single Step dependencies

 At the most basic level, you can define that a step *depends on* the execution of another step.
-This dependency is very flexible as Codefresh allows you run a second step once:
+This dependency is very flexible as Codefresh allows you run a second step once

-1. The first step is finished with success
+1. the first step is finished with success,
-1. The first step is finished with failure
+1. the first step is finished with failure,
-1. The first step was skipped
+1. the first step was skipped, or
-1. The first completes (regardless of exit) status
+1. the first completes (regardless of exit) status.

 The syntax for this is the following post-condition